xso4/vndb-mirror/data/api-kana.md

 image.votecount
 :   Integer, number of image flagging votes.

+length
+:   Integer, possibly null, rough length estimate of the VN between 1 (very
+    short) and 5 (very long).
+This field is only used as a fallback for when there are no length votes, so you'll probably want to fetch `length_minutes` too.

+length\_minutes
+:   Integer, possibly null, average of user-submitted play times in minutes.

+length\_votes
+:   Integer, number of submitted play times.

+description
+:   String, possibly null, may contain [formatting codes](https://vndb.org/d9#4).

 screenshots
 :   Array of objects, possibly empty. *TODO: objects don't include release info yet.*